Landlords Guide

 CONTENTS

-• Advertising & marketing on the UK’s leading property portals Rightmove and Zoopla as well as our own website and Facebook page.
-Matched to our registered applicants looking for properties.
+• Advertising and marketing on the UK’s leading property portal, Rightmove, as well as our own website, with properties also matched to registered applicants actively looking to rent.

-• Collection of the first months rent and deposit.
-Less any fees or expenses due and we can hold the deposit or you can hold the deposit.
+• Collection of the first month’s rent and tenancy deposit, less any agreed fees or expenses.
+We can either hold the deposit on your behalf or arrange for you to hold it directly.

 • Transfer of utility accounts, electric, gas, council tax and water.
 Advising the companies of the change in tenancies and to process bills for any void periods.
 Obtaining meter readings.

-• Pay landlord rental payments as well as any regular outgoings such as service charge and ground rent.
+• Payment of landlord rental income and management of regular outgoings such as service charges and ground rent where instructed.

-• Pursue any arrears of rent and help with recovering vacant possession of the property.
+• Pursuit of rent arrears and assistance with recovering vacant possession where required.

 Let Only Service